-The first was the development of NLS and therefore to make it possible to exchange information through a network.
+The first was that he made it possible to exchanged information through a network.
 And the second level was, his participation in the development of the Internet.
 He helped, creating the technical basis to link information not only within a closed network, but to create a global network that could exchange data worldwide.

-At a time when the most people thought about computers as calculating machines, the NLS offered a vision of computers as text processors and tools for collaborating and communication devices.
+At a time when the most people thought a bout computers as calculating machines, the NLS offered a vision of computers as text processors and tools for collaborating and communication devices.